cirosantilli/linux-cheat/index.md

 - Red Hat Enterprise Linux 6.0

-#linux and gnu

-[linux and gnu][]
+#gnu

-the user space programs of linux are mostly inherited from the *gnu project* which was created in 1983 by Richard Stallman.
+The user space programs of most Linux distributions are mostly inherited from the *GNU project* which was created in 1983 by Richard Stallman.

-for example, the following central components originate from gnu:
+For example, the following central components originate from GNU:

 - gcc
 - glibc
 - bash

-it seems that the gnu project is not officially called like that anymore, and has transformed into the *free software foundation* (fsf) also founded by Stallman TODO check
+It seems that the GNU project is not officially called like that anymore, and has transformed into the *free software foundation* (FSF) also founded by Stallman.
+TODO check

-amongst the projects of the fsf is the *gnu operating system*. they are also active in legal causes and activism for free software
+Amongst the projects of the fsf is the *gnu operating system*. they are also active in legal causes and activism for free software.

-the gnu operating system is developping its own kernel called *HUD*, but the own project states that it is not yet ready for broad usage
+The GNU operating system is developping its own kernel called *HUD*, but the own project states that it is not yet ready for broad usage

-the fsf insists on caling what most people call linux as GNU/linux, which sounds quite reasonable considering they developed a great part of the userspace core
+The fsf insists on caling what most people call linux as GNU/linux, which sounds quite reasonable considering they developed a great part of the userspace core.

-the gnu software foundation is the creator and current maintainer of the GPL licence, and mostly uses that licence for its software and is the main enforcer of its infringements
+The GNU software foundation is the creator and current maintainer of the GPL licence, and mostly uses that licence for its software and is the main enforcer of its infringements.

-#lsb and posix
+##gnu alternatives

+Some notable alternatives to the GNU tools:

+#POSIX

-lsb is already highly posix compliant, and it states that it is on of its long term goals meant to become fully posix compatible
+LSB is already highly POSIX compliant, and it states that it is on of its long term goals meant to become fully POSIX compatible

-incompatibility are being listed for future resolution
+Incompatibilities are being listed for future resolution.

-there some posix requirements that the linux kernel simply does not
+There a few POSIX requirements that the Linux kernel explicitly does not implement because it considers them impossible to implement efficiently.

 #fhs